 Some of the religious are abusive.
 Some are corrupt.

-Do you know that anyone can join the main religions?
 At least they ought to be able to.

 A religion is ultimately a human organisation complete with all the weaknesses that humans have.